Jonquel Jones: WNBA career

-During the offseason prior to the 2023 WNBA season, Jones requested a trade out of Connecticut and was dealt to the New York Liberty in January of 2023.
+During the offseason prior to the 2023 WNBA season, Jones requested a trade out of Connecticut and was dealt to the New York Liberty on January 17, 2023.
+She was named the MVP of the 2023 Commissioner's Cup, winning it for the New York Liberty with 16 points and a game-high 15 rebounds.
+In the ensuing 2023 WNBA Playoffs, she confronted and eliminated her former team in the semifinal round, three games to one.
+In the 2024 season, she was named WNBA Finals MVP after scoring 17 points in the final Game 5 overtime game, in which the Liberty defeated the Minnesota Lynx 67-62.

 Overseas career

 During the 2016–17 off-season, Jones signed with Asan Woori Bank Wibee of the Women's Korean Basketball League and won a championship with the team.
 In October 2017, Jones signed with Shanxi Flame of the Women's Chinese Basketball Association for the 2017–18 off-season.

 In August 2018, Jones signed with UMMC Ekaterinburg of the Russian League.
 After the February 2022 Russian invasion of Ukraine, she left the Russian team.

-In 2022, She joined the Turkish team Çukurova Basketbol which participates in the Women's Basketball Super League.
+In 2022, Jones joined the Turkish team Çukurova Basketbol of the Women's Basketball Super League.

+Jones played for Inner Mongolia of the WCBA in the 2023–2024 season and led them to the finals.

+For the 2024–2025 season, Jones joined Sichuan Yuanda in the WCBA.

 National team career

 She made her debut for the national team of Bosnia and Herzegovina at the first round of EuroBasket Women 2021 qualification on 14 November 2019 against Russia.
-She claimed a mammoth double-double of 29 points and 16 rebounds on what proved to be an agonizing night for Russia coach Alexander Kovalev as he lost his first game at the helm in his hometown of Orenburg.
+She claimed a double-double of 29 points and 16 rebounds on what proved to be an agonizing night for Russia coach Alexander Kovalev as he lost his first game at the helm in his hometown of Orenburg.

-In a quarter-final loss against France in the EuroBasket Women 2021, she set an all time record for most rebounds in a single EuroBasket game.
+In a quarter-final loss against France in the EuroBasket Women 2021, she set an all-time record for most rebounds in a single EuroBasket game.
 She finished the game with 29 points and 24 rebounds, beating the previous record of 21 rebounds shared by three players.
 She was named to the FIBA EuroBasket Women All-Tournament Team.

+In October 2022, Goran Lojo, the coach of the team, announced that Jones would no longer be playing for the national team, and that her spot as a naturalized player would in the future be filled by Courtney Hurt.